 Buds, flowers and seeds eaten are eaten by birds and small mammals.
 Leaves are browsed by deer.

-sandy loam, loamy, clay, slightly acidic
+sand, loam, clay, slightly acidic

 The leaves turn red in the fall.
 It does well in poorly drained, shallow or sandy soils.
 It produced small, red flowers in early spring before leaves emerge.
 It is monoecious, both male and female flowers on the same tree.